Grande école: Recruitment at baccalauréat level

+The top three public engineering grandes écoles with standard admission fees (among 70), according to the French magazine L'Étudiant noir, are in 2023 the Institut National des Sciences Appliquées de Lyon (INSA Lyon), Institut National des Sciences Appliquées de Toulouse (INSA Toulouse) and École des Mines de Douai (IMT Nord Europe).
+However, the rankings may differ significantly between years, magazines, and the metric of interest (academic excellence, employability, diversity, ...).

-Most of them simply include the two-year preparatory class in their program while others like INSA Toulouse chose the LMD to start the specialization earlier.
+Most of them simply include the two-year preparatory class in their program while others like INSA Toulouse chose the Bachelor's master's doctorate system (BMD or LMD in French) to start the specialization earlier.
 Most students choose to get their licence, master or doctorate close to home.

 These years of preparation can be highly focused on the school program so students have a greater chance of succeeding in the admission exam or contest in their school if there is one, but they are not prepared to take the examinations for other schools so their chance of success in these other examinations is low.

 The advantage is that instead of studying simply to pass the admission exams, the student will study topics more targeted to their training and future specialization.
 The main advantage is that students choose their speciality more according to their interests and less according to their rank.
 (Indeed, the rank obtained after standard preparatory classes determines a list of schools with their specialities).

-The selection process during the first preparatory year is considered less stressful than in a standard first preparatory class.
-Nevertheless, the selection percentage can be the same as during standard preparatory classes.
-These schools also recruit people who did not manage to follow the programs of CPGE.
+On another note, the selection process during the first preparatory year is considered less stressful than in a standard first preparatory class, and the first year often offers broader scientific training since it does not specifically prepare students for competitions.
+Nevertheless, the selection percentage are often the same order as during standard preparatory classes.
+The top-ranking five year grandes écoles also recruit some of the best students who followed one or two years of CPGE, through parallel admission procedures.

 Parallel admission

 The prépa years are not required to sit the entrance exams.
-Moreover, in many schools, there is also the possibility of “parallel admission” to a grande école.
+Moreover, in many schools, there is also the possibility of "parallel admission" to a grande école.
 Parallel admissions are open to university students or students from other schools that decide not to take the entrance exams.
 This method of recruitment is proving increasingly popular, with many students choosing to first go to a university and then enroll in a grande école.

 Some grandes écoles have a dual diploma arrangement in which a student can switch establishments in the last year to receive diplomas from both establishments.